 - Copy of current Texas Driver’s License; and

-The CASA Volunteer Coordinator will review your application and get in touch with you to arrange an interview.
-This interview will help us get to know you, and also provide you with more information you need to determine whether the CASA volunteer experience is right for you.
+We will review your application and get in touch with you to arrange an interview.
+This in-depth interview will help us get to know you better, and provide you with even more information you need to determine whether the CASA volunteer experience is right for you.
+We are also carefully discerning whether your skills, strengths, and available time are a match for the needs of the children we serve.
+After the interview, you will be contacted about how to proceed.